swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/trust-protocol-v2-0.md

 The presence of this marker indicates that the identity of the actor is validated by the governing actor.

 ## Compliant Actor Trust Marker (caTM)
-The presence of this marker indicates that the actor was not identified as a bad actor in the ecosystem.
+The presence of this marker indicates that the actor was not identified as a non-compliant actor in the ecosystem.

 ## Transparent Verification Trust Marker (tvTM)
 The presence of this marker indicates that the ongoing verification request is publicly transparent and can be reviewed by 3rd party actors.